 Derek operates a gallery and studio at 78th Street Studios in Cleveland’s Gordon Square neighborhood, where he continues to explore his passion for public art.
 Through his murals, he strives to inspire curiosity, spark conversations, and bring fine art into everyday life.

 The mural is scheduled for completion in August of 2025.
 This project is a significant addition to Cuyahoga Falls’ public art portfolio, reinforcing CVAC’s mission to bring fine art into the community in a meaningful and accessible way.
+The Ribbon Cutting is scheduled for August 22, 2025, at 4:45 with a reception to immediately follow.

 The ‘Pantone of the Cuyahoga River’ project is made possible through generous funding from ArtsForward, an ArtsNow initiative.